Fuzzy-Stochastic Partial Differential Equations: Introduction

-One approach to describe hybrid uncertainties is to synthetize interval analysis and probability theory and build up interval-valued probability distributions \cite{Weichselberger:2000}.
+There are several approaches to describe hybrid uncertainty in UQ problems.
+One approach within the framework of {\it imprecise probability} is to synthesize interval analysis \cite{Interval:01,Interval:09} and probability theory and build up interval-valued probability distributions \cite{Weichselberger:2000}.
+For instance, to an uncertain quantity we may assign a probability distribution with parameters that are represented by closed intervals describing the incomplete knowledge of the parameters.
 This approach constructs a probability-box (or a {\it p-box}) consisting of a family of cumulative distribution functions (CDFs).
-The left and right envelopes of the family will form a {\it box} and bound the ``unknown'' distribution of the uncertain parameter from above and below.
+The left and right envelopes of the family will form a {\it box} and bound the ``unknown'' distribution of the uncertain quantity from above and below.
 We also refer to a recent approach, known as optimal UQ \cite{OUQ:2013}, where the optimal distribution among the family is targeted and obtained as the candidate for the ``unknown'' distribution.
-Other related approaches in the framework of {\it imprecise probability} include coherent lower and upper previsions \cite{Walley:91}, second-order hierarchical probabilities \cite{Gelman_etal:04}, and the Dempster-Shafer theory of beleif functions \cite{Shafer:76}.
-Another approach that goes beyond the framework of probability is to synthesize probability theory and fuzzy set theory, thereby building fuzzy probability distributions \cite{Zadeh:84,Moller_Beer:2004,Buckley:06,Couso_etal:14}.
+Other related approaches in the framework of imprecise probability include coherent lower and upper previsions \cite{Walley:91}, second-order hierarchical probabilities through Bayesian hierarchical modeling \cite{Gelman_etal:04}, and the Dempster-Shafer theory of belief functions \cite{Shafer:76}.
+Another approach that goes beyond the framework of probability is to synthesize probability theory and fuzzy set theory \cite{Zadeh:65} and form a hybrid fuzzy probabilistic framework for UQ; see e.g. \cite{Zadeh:84,Moller_Beer:2004,Buckley:06,Couso_etal:14}.
+In a fuzzy set elements can partially be in the set.
+Each element is hence assigned a grade (or degree) of membership.
+This notion can be exploited to represent an epistemically uncertain parameter by a set of nested intervals with different membership degrees.
+This hybrid approach builds a fuzzy probability distribution that may be regarded as a nested set of p-boxes at different levels of possibility (corresponding to different membership degrees).
 We refer to \cite{Walley:2000,Dubois_Prade:2010} for a general discussion of the subject.